Fireman730/djceu2021/markdown/02-guac.md

 accessible to Guacamole.

 As a simple example: you may be generating one-time SSH keys for connecting to your labs.
+SSH keys that you create when you spin up a new lab and that you delete when you throw the lab away, so every key is always for one lab only and you never reuse those keys.
 So, you now want to store that data in Django somewhere, like, say two FileFields pointing to the private and public key files.
 When you tear the lab down you'll throw them both away, but while the lab is alive you want to grab that data from your database and create a Guacamole connection.

 Now, you *could* do some really bad data mangling and then copy all that data from your Django model into a database that the Java